 Knowing the value of the master recording, most record labels invest in an artist in order to own the masters produced, or at least to hold an exclusive license to exploit the master.
 Traditionally, record labels would sign an artist, pay them an advance, and invest in their music career by getting them in the studio, helping book shows, shoot music videos, and find opportunities to sell the artist's music.
 In exchange, an artist would assign their rights in the recorded songs to the record label.

 These agreements give the artist the freedom to create music without having to worry about money and management, and, if the record company retains control the artist's master recordings, they get to reap the rewards if the artist turns out to be a star.

 If the artist does not become successful, the record label will not be able to get the return on investment they expected, because the value of the masters will be little to nothing.
 However, when an artist becomes successful, the artist's master recordings becomes extremely valuable intellectual property for the company.
-However, this is where the artist and their label can clash as the value of the master recording becomes significantly more valuable than what the artist earned/earns under the original agreement..
+This is where the artist and their label can clash as the value of the master recording becomes significantly more valuable than what the artist earned/earns under the original agreement.

 We have seen this play out several times.
-In September 2020, the Hip Hop Titan, Kanye West, went on one of his famous twitter rants, this time taking aim at his record label, Universal Studios, regarding his masters.
+In September 2020, the Hip Hop titan, Kanye West, went on one of his famous twitter rants, this time taking aim at his record label, Universal Studios, over ownership of his masters.